Seattle Travel Guide › Seattle Attractions

 Those hoping for a more in-depth look at local marijuana commerce and culture should check out Kush Tours.
 Their friendly and professional guides take you behind the scenes to explore this evolving industry – from seed to shop – with those in the know.
-Tour groups are small (up to 6 people), and begin and end at Boro School of Glass in south Seattle, where you’ll be treated to a pipe-blowing demonstration.
+Tours are for private groups only, and begin and end at a studio space in south Seattle, where you’ll be treated to a pipe-blowing demonstration.
 You’ll visit and tour Dawg Star Cannabis, one of the Seattle’s premiere licensed grow facilities, and Evergreen Herbal, where extractions and edibles are produced.
 Finally, you’ll put your new-found knowledge into practice at one of the city’s best retail shops.
 The $150 pricetag may seem a bit steep, but it’s worth it for this one-of-a-kind experience.

 But the Market is just a start.
 Seattle’s entrepreneur economy isn’t just about tech.
 It’s about making all kinds of interesting products – and it has been for decades.
 Here are a few local goods and some cool shops where you can find an array of interesting things that have “Made in Seattle” proudly stamped on them.